LiseHanson/Slope-Curves---Jupyter-Notebook/README.md

 When problems are fixed in the Jupyter Notebook the script will be updated on GitHub.
 Thus, for newer versions re-download the Notebook.
 * **First version**: 2025 November 27th.

+# Contact information
+If you are experincing problems with the code or have suggestions for improvement please contact me on e-mail: lisegr@dtu.dk